-The 10 Most Handsome Man in China | China Whisper
+The 10 Most Handsome Man in China

 4. Nicholas Tse (谢霆锋)

 Nicholas Tse is a Hong Kong singer and actor.
-He is so incredibly good looking, has very delicate appearance and looks so manly.
+He is incredibly good looking and has very delicate appearance and looks so manly.
 With so many pop songs and popular movies, he is also a very talented star in Asia.

 5. Chen Daoming (陈道明)

 Chen Daoming is an excellent Chinese actor who has starred in various movies and television series.
-He has both handsome appearance or acting skill.
+He has both handsome appearance and acting skill.
+He is favored by many Chinese people as an middle-age idol.

 6. Show Lo (罗志祥)

 Show Lo is a handsome, sexy and talented guy.
 He is good at singing and dancing and is a super performer on stage.
+Check his most famous songs here.

 7. Edison Chen (陈冠希)